Set up OpenID Connect (OIDC) using Auth0

 Prerequisites

-Step 1 - Configure your Auth0 Application
+Step 1 - Configure your Application in Auth0

-Navigate to the Application Settings in your Auth0 application.
+Navigate to Settings in your Auth0 application.

 Allowed Callback URLs: https://<YourDomain>:8443/signserver/adminweb/callback